Cubing-at-Home/cubingathome-bot/README.md

 ## Acknowledgement

 The code in  [/utils/scrambling](/utils/scrambling) is from [euphwes/pyTwistyScrambler](https://github.com/euphwes/pyTwistyScrambler), modified for this project.
 The majority of that code is from [cs0x7f/cstimer](https://github.com/cs0x7f/cstimer).
 Each of those projects also borrow a lot of code from others, and are usually linked in the files themselves.

+The logic in [/utils/visualizer](/utils/visualizer) is also from [cs0x7f/cstimer](https://github.com/cs0x7f/cstimer), specifically the `Draw Scramble` tool function.
+However, it is **heavily** edited so that it works with `canvas-node` rather than the intended web canvas.
+It can also be used stand-alone as a way to generate scrambles for almost any event using Node JS.
+The main function in `image.js` returns an image buffer, but can be modified to return a png, canvas object, etc..

 The icons in [/utils/icons](/utils/icons) are from [cubing/icons](https://github.com/cubing/icons), converted to png because of how annoying it is to use svgs in Discord.js embeds.